 My "Outdated" Archaeology Library

-NOTE: This article is focused on an ever-growing bibliography and will therefore be updated at regular intervals.
-An update log will be added at the bottom of the page after the first edit has been made.
+NOTE: This article is focused on an ever-growing bibliography and will therefore be updated at irregular intervals.

 A selection from my collection of old history & archaeology books.

-One of the most interesting challenges that faced me during the early stages of researching the first book in the Professor Korrigan series, The Starseed, and it’s as of yet unfinished follow-ups, was that I quickly realised that I couldn’t rely on up-to-date archaeological research.
-After all, Korrigan's adventures take place in the middle of the 20th century, meaning that any advancements made in the field of archaeology (as well as our general knowledge of history) in the past several decades was not usable to me.
+One of the most interesting challenges that faced me during the early stages of researching the first book in the Professor Korrigan series (The Starseed) was that I quickly realised that I couldn’t entirely rely on up-to-date archaeological research.
+After all, Korrigan's adventures take place in the middle of the 20th century, meaning that any advancements made in the field of archaeology (as well as our general knowledge of history) in the past several decades was not always usable to me.
 And trust me when I say that scrubbing away recent advances in a scientific field while doing online research is difficult at best and impossible at worst.
-My solution therefore was an appropriately old-school one, and established a library of “outdated” archaeology and history books.
+My solution therefore was an appropriately old-school one where I established a personal library of “outdated” archaeology and history books.

-One of my hobbies—if you can even call it a hobby (maybe ‘esoteric fascination’ is a more accurate description)—is to research how people in the past perceived the world around them.
-As a society we tend to quickly forget what we "all" believed yesterday and one of my biggest pet-peeves in movies and literature is when characters in a historical setting talk, behave and interact with the world around them in a manner that is indistinguishable from the current zeitgeist.
+One of my hobbies—if you can even call it a hobby (maybe ‘esoteric fascination’ is a more accurate description)—is to study how people in the past perceived the world around them.
+As a society we tend to quickly forget what we "all" believed yesterday and one of my biggest pet-peeves in movies and literature is when characters in historical settings talk, behave and interact with the world around them in a manner that is comparable, or straight up indistinguishable, from the current zeitgeist.
 It is not simply anachronistic, but it betrays the apathy and lack of genuine curiosity in the people responsible for these stories.
-And I would also argue that there is more to be gained from getting a genuine glimpse into the past than it is to simple transplant “modern” thinking into a vintage setting.
+I would also argue that there is more to be gained from getting a genuine glimpse into the past than it is to simple transplant “modern” thinking into a vintage setting.

 IT STARTED IN OXFORD

 This vintage library properly began its life at the University of Oxford during a research trip to the Archaeological Institute in 2023.
-I wanted to familiarize myself with Korrigan’s Oxford stomping grounds and was given a quick tour of the building by Robin Mason, the Communications and Outreach manager at the School of Archaeology.
-During the tour we briefly passed a bookshelf filled with mostly older research books during which she made a brief comment about how much more interesting the older book covers usually were and showed me one of the books, something which I very much agreed with, though I must admit that I took little note of it at the time.
-In my defence, though, my focus was on the building itself (quite a maze-like series of corridors and stairs) and I was at the time going through the final stages of a pretty bad cold I had been dealing with while travelling across both Norway and the UK the past couple of weeks.
+I wanted to familiarize myself with Professor Korrigan’s Oxford stomping grounds and was given a quick tour of the building by Robin Mason, the Communications and Outreach manager at the School of Archaeology.
+During the tour we briefly passed a bookshelf filled with mostly older research books during which she made a brief comment about how much more interesting the older book covers usually were (something which I very much agreed with), though I must admit that I took little note of it all at the time.
+In my defense, my focus was primarily on the building itself (it is quite a maze of corridors and stairs) and I was at the time going through the final stages of a pretty bad cold I had been dealing with during my travels across both Norway and the UK during the past two weeks.

-Upon my return home, however, I realised that I had missed a golden opportunity by not snapping a few photos of the shelf, so I emailed Mason and asked her if she could do so for me and email them to me.
-She happily obliged and within the next ten minutes after receiving the photos I had already purchased several of them online.
+Upon my return home, however, I quickly realised that I had missed a golden opportunity by not snapping a few photos of the shelf, so I emailed Mason and asked her if she could take a few pictures for me.
+She happily obliged and within the next ten minutes after having received the photos I had already purchased several of them online.

 The Institute of Archaeology at 36 Beaumont St, Oxford.